moleculeprotocol/token-vesting-contract/README.md

 ## ⚠️ Important notes and caveats
 - This contract is only compatible with native tokens that have 18 decimals.
 Deyploment will revert otherwise.
 - You should never use this contract with a native token that is rebasing down as this could lead to calculation errors.
-E.g. if the token balance of the `TokenVesting` smart contract goes lower due to rebasing, the beneficiary can only release fewer tokens than expected (contract token balance could be smaller than the `amountTotal` of the schedule).
+For example, if the `TokenVesting` smart contract's token balance decreases due to rebasing, the beneficiary might be able to release fewer tokens than anticipated.
+This occurs when the contract's token balance becomes smaller than the total amount specified in the vesting schedule.
 - The contract is tested with and allows a schedule duration `<= 50 years` and a token amount `<= 2^200` (approx. 1.6 Tredecillion tokens).
 If your requirements are more extreme than that, you should probably not use this contract and instead implement a custom solution.

 ## 📦 Installation